 Each Party shall provide for legal means to revoke IPRs granted in their territory when any other Party brings before it instances of cases of non-compliance with applicable legal provisions of such other Party relating to access to genetic resources and traditional knowledge, innovations and practices.
 Each Party also agrees to take adequate and effective deterrent measures in cases which do not involve grant of IPRs.]

-[CN propose; AU/IN/JP/KR/NZ oppose: 1．In terms of genetic resources, on which the development of the inventions claimed in patent applications relies, the Parties shall ask the applicants to disclose the detailed information about the origin.

-The Parties shall take appropriate, effective and proportionate measures that aim to practically curb any violations to the obligations under Paragraph 1 of the Article.
-Failure to fulfill the disclosure obligations under Paragraph 1 will result in pending of corresponding patent applications and refusal to grant of patent rights.]

-[JP/KR/NZ propose: Section 8
+[JP/KR/NZ propose: SECTION 8

 UNFAIR COMPETITION

+Article 8.1

-Effective protection against unfair competition
+Effective Protection against Unfair Competition

-[JP/NZ/IN/ASN propose: 1.
-Each Party shall provide for effective protection against acts of unfair competition in accordance with [JP propose: Article 10bis of] the Paris Convention.]]
+[JP/NZ/IN/ASN/KR propose: 1.
+Each Party shall provide for effective protection against acts of unfair competition in accordance with [JP oppose: Article 10bis of] the Paris Convention.]][JP/NZ propose; IN/ASN oppose:]

-[JP propose; IN/ASN oppose : Note : For greater certainty, it is understood by the Parties that the scope of Article 10bis of the Paris Convention extends to acts of unfair competition in relation to the supply of services.]

 [NZ propose: 2.
 Each Party shall prohibit any use in the course of trade of the name of a Party, or a regional name of a Party, in relation to the supply of a good or the promotion by any means of a good that misleads, or is likely to mislead, the public as to the origin of the good.]

-[KR propose; AU oppose: 3.
+[KR/JP propose; AU/ASN oppose: 3.
 The Parties shall be bound to assure to the nationals of each Party effective protection against unfair competition.
 Any act of competition contrary to honest practices in industrial or commercial matters constitutes an act of unfair competition.
 The following in particular shall be prohibited:

 (a) all acts of such a nature as to create confusion by any means whatever with the establishment, the goods, or the industrial or commercial activities, of a competitor;